alibaba/innodb-java-reader/README.md

 The result is the same as `mysql -N -uroot -e "select * from test.t" > output.dat`

-Field is delimitered by `tab`, you can specify `-delimter ","` to use comma as delimiter.
+Field is delimited by `tab`, you can specify `-delimiter ","` to use comma as delimiter.

 #### Querying by page number

-Argument is page number, only index page type is supported.
+Argument is page number, the results is all the records within the page, only index page type is supported.

+For B+tree non-leaf page, the records are keys only, for leaf page, the records are full tuples.

 ```
 java -jar innodb-java-reader-cli.jar \